Skip to Content

 How to Add a Streusel Topping to Muffins

 Adding a streusel topping to muffins is a great way to add texture and flavor to your baked goods.
-It makes sense to add a classic streusl topping made of Flour, Sugar, Salt and melted Butter.
+It makes sense to add a classic streusel topping made of Flour, Sugar, Salt and melted Butter.
 A classic streusel Topping will support the exciting combination of the Blueberry Lime Ginger Muffins.

 Just combine 1/2 cup of flour, 1/2 cup of sugar, 1/4 teaspoon of salt and 1/4 cup of melted unsalted Butter in a bowl and stir until the mixture is crumbly and well combined.